coderefinery/reproducible-research/_episodes/03-workflow-management.md

 ## [GNU Make](https://www.gnu.org/software/make/)

-- Old tool often used to build software.
+- A tool from the 70s often used to build software.
 - Uses specific syntax that the user writes in a Makefile.
 - Makefile specifies how to build targets from their dependencies.
 - Example of command-line automation - can be easier to ensure reproducibility compared to GUIs.